This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Slowly pour 1 cup of the warm milk into the yolk mixture, whisking constantly to temper the eggs.
+• Slowly pour about 1 cup of hot milk into the yolk mixture in a thin stream, whisking constantly.

-• Pour the tempered mixture back into the saucepan with the rest of the milk.
+• Pour the tempered mixture back into the saucepan.

-• Strain the custard through a fine mesh sieve to remove any lumps.
+• Strain through a fine mesh sieve into a clean bowl.

 Notes